Hot Takes on Clear Labels

 Cara quit her full-time job and together with Adam formed Blonde Beard’s Buffalo Sauce.
-The name a playful reference to Adam’s beard and nickname, Mr. Blonde Beard, given to him by co-workers.
+The name is a playful reference to Adam’s beard and nickname, Mr. Blonde Beard, given to him by co-workers.
 Of course, the friendly beard is featured on the product’s labels, the creative work of Adam himself.

 And baby makes a business

 Adam and Cara launched their Blonde Beard’s Buffalo Sauce in December 2016 and kicked off sales at a local Farmer’s Market the next spring.
 It was then that the couple found out they were expecting a baby.
 “Building a brand and raising a baby is like having twins,” Cara laughs.
-“And I say that with utmost respect to mothers of twins!”
+“And I say that with the utmost respect to mothers of twins!”
 Their son, Jack, is a huge part of their story and Cara says they wouldn’t have it any other way.

 A clear choice in labels

 Getting the product label right was just as important as perfecting the sauce recipes for the Nelsons.
-“We knew we needed to be eye catching in a sea of condiments at the grocery store, so we chose clear labels to showcase our beautiful bright orange sauce,” explains Cara.
+“We knew we needed to be eye-catching in a sea of condiments at the grocery store, so we chose clear labels to showcase our beautiful bright orange sauce,” explains Cara.

 This is where their background in design and print production came into play.
 “Printing on clear material is tricky,” says Cara.
 “In order to get the colors to pop and maximize legibility, you have to build the artwork a certain way.”
-But that didn’t come easy once it came to production.
+But that didn’t come easily once it came to production.

 Disappointed with the mistakes and lackluster service provided by their previous printer, Cara was on a quest for a printer that cared and could provide the high-quality print results they needed.
 Columbine Label was highly recommended by the brand’s new co-packer and her decision to switch didn’t disappoint.

-“The clear labels are what really define our product and why people are drawn to pick up our bottles,” Cara states.
+“The clear buffalo sauce labels are what really define our product and why people are drawn to pick up our bottles,” Cara states.
 “The face of your product is your label.
 If it’s not quality, then you won’t sell.
 We’re so thrilled to have a printer now that values our design choice and high standards.”

 Cara appreciates the personal and proactive service she receives from Columbine Label rep Jennifer Adams.
 “In fact, I’m so hands-off now.
 I don’t even need to be involved in every detail of our orders.”
 Which leaves her more time to focus on her other “twin” Jack.

-On-line sales are hot
+Online sales are hot